Kids could fill labor shortages, even in bars, if these lawmakers succeed

-MADISON, Wis.
-(AP) — Lawmakers in several states are embracing legislation to let children work in more hazardous occupations, longer hours on school nights and in expanded roles including serving alcohol in bars and restaurants as young as 14.
+MADISON, Wis. — Lawmakers in several states are embracing legislation to let children work in more hazardous occupations, for more hours on school nights and in expanded roles, including serving alcohol in bars and restaurants as young as 14.

 Child welfare advocates worry the measures represent a coordinated push to scale back hard-won protections for minors.